minio/docs/source/operations/install-deploy-manage/multi-site-replication.rst

          To check the existing aliases, use :mc:`mc alias list`.

-         For example, for three MinIO sites, you might create aliases ``minio1``, ``minio2``, and ``minio3``.

-         Use :mc:`mc alias set` to define the hostname or IP of the load balancer managing connections to the site.
+         Use :mc:`mc alias set` to define the hostname or IP of the load balancer managing connections to the new site(s).

          .. code-block:: shell

-            mc alias set minio1 https://minio1.example.com:9000 adminuser adminpassword mc alias set minio2 https://minio2.example.com:9000 adminuser adminpassword mc alias set minio3 https://minio3.example.com:9000 adminuser adminpassword
+            mc alias set minio4 https://minio4.example.com:9000 adminuser adminpassword

          or define environment variables

          .. code-block:: shell

-            export MC_HOST_minio1=https://adminuser:adminpassword@minio1.example.com
-            export MC_HOST_minio2=https://adminuser:adminpassword@minio2.example.com
-            export MC_HOST_minio3=https://adminuser:adminpassword@minio3.example.com
+            export MC_HOST_minio4=https://adminuser:adminpassword@minio4.example.com

       #.
 Add site replication configuration

-         List all existing replicated sites first, then list the new site(s) to add.
-         In this example, ``minio1``, ``minio2``, and ``minio3`` are already configured for replication.
-         The command adds ``minio4`` and ``minio5`` as new sites to add to the replication.
-         ``minio4`` and ``minio5`` must be empty.
+         Use the :mc-cmd:`mc admin replicate add` command to expand the site replication configuration with the new peer site.
+         Specify the alias of any existing healthy peer site as the first parameter and the alias of the new site as the second parameter.

+         For example, the following command adds the new peer site ``minio4`` to an existing site replication configuration on ``minio1``.

          .. code-block:: shell

-            mc admin replicate add minio1 minio2 minio3 minio4 minio5
+            mc admin replicate add minio1 minio4

       #.
 Query the site replication configuration to verify